RJ-Tesla/custom-wraps-RJ/README.md

 # Custom Wrap Images for Tesla Vehicles

-This repository provides templates and examples for creating custom wrap designs for your Tesla's 3D vehicle visualization.
-Personalize your car's appearance in the Paint Shop with your own unique designs.
+This repository provides custom wrap designs for your Tesla's 3D vehicle visualization.

 ## How to Use Custom Wraps